This time I want to discuss how to migrate to Business Central cloud (SaaS) from Business Central On-premises.

 Update 2021/10/22: Any sizes are supported.

-Find out more about Migrate to Business Central Online from Business Central On-premises from Microsoft Docs.
+Find out more about Migrate to Business Central Online from Business Central On-premises and FAQ about Migrating to Business Central Online from On-Premises Solutions from Microsoft Docs.

 Hope this will help.